 “Slander posted on Facebook or Twitter can also be a criminal offence punishable by up to two years in prison.”
 Ondřej Preuss, Accessible Advocate

-If you have spread false information about the seller and thereby endangered his business, he may subsequently seek an apology and compensation for damages.
+If you have spread false information about the seller, thereby jeopardising his business, he may subsequently seek an apology and compensation for damages.
 It also depends on the intensity of the defamation, the position of the person concerned or the number of people who saw the defamation.
 Even if the intensity of the defamation is not enough to be considered a criminal offence, it could be a misdemeanour, which carries a hefty fine.

 We will stand up for you if someone violates your rights.
 We’ll complete a pre-suit notice and make sure you get back what’s owed to you.
 We will handle the matter quickly, flawlessly and professionally.
 You can only pay after the service has been provided.